Many people think that once you file a tax return, there is no need to keep the records. Unfortunately, that perception is wrong under the tax laws.

 Employee business expenses are very important when it comes to deductions.
 The most common employee business expenses are transportation and travel expenses.
 Save mileage logs, motel bills and meal receipts for the three-year limitation period.
 Truckers who claim the standard meal allowance should retain logbooks for seven years.

 Gifts might be great to receive, but you need records related to gifts received or given.
 For gifts received, it is important to know the cost to the donor and to obtain receipts for gifts of property other than cash.
 This becomes the donee’s basis in the property for future sales consequences.
 This is extremely important when gifting stock among family members such as grandparents to grandchildren.
 The grandparent’s cost becomes the grandchild’s basis.

-If you inherit property, you need to keep records that establish the value on the date of death.
+Under the tax laws, if you inherit property, you need to keep records that establish the value on the date of death.
 These records usually come from the fiduciary’s (executor or trustee) records and you should save them for three years after the property is sold and a return is filed.
-If any of this is confusing, always feel free to consult your tax attorney.
+If any of this is confusing, always feel free to consult us.